dhutapratama/docs/queues.md

 <a name="unique-job-locks"></a>
 #### Unique Job Locks

-Behind the scenes, when a `ShouldBeUnique` job is dispatched, Laravel attempts to acquire a [lock](/docs/{{version}}/cache#atomic-locks) with the `uniqueId` key.
+Behind the scenes, when a `ShouldBeUnique` job is dispatched, Lets attempts to acquire a [lock](/docs/{{version}}/cache#atomic-locks) with the `uniqueId` key.
 If the lock is not acquired, the job is not dispatched.
 This lock is released when the job completes processing or fails all of its retry attempts.
-By default, Laravel will use the default cache driver to obtain this lock.
+By default, Lets will use the default cache driver to obtain this lock.
 However, if you wish to use another driver for acquiring the lock, you may define a `uniqueVia` method that returns the cache driver that should be used:

     use Illuminate\Contracts\Cache\Repository;
     use Illuminate\Support\Facades\Cache;